-Next, pass out the resource csf-screen-out-mean not found worksheet from page 6.
+Next, pass out the Screen Out the Mean - Teacher Prep Guide worksheet from page 6.
 Read aloud the story at the top and ask students to work in pairs or groups to finish the worksheet.

 Ask the class to discuss to Jada's story.
 Tell the class there are specific steps to handling a cyberbully.